GenesisLista/GenesisLista/README.md

-## Hi, I’m @GenesisLista a IT Manager / Software Developer here in Riyadh, Saudi Arabia.
+## Hi, I’m @GenesisLista and I am Software Developer.
+I'm from Philippines currently and working in Riyadh, Saudi Arabia.

 ### Some of the works that I have done using Core PHP are: